Charles Lennox, 4th Duke of Richmond: Duke

 He succeeded as 4th Duke on 29 December 1806, upon the death of his uncle, Charles Lennox, 3rd Duke of Richmond and Lennox.
 In April 1807 he was appointed Lord-Lieutenant of Ireland, remaining in post until 1813.

 Richmond served during the Napoleonic Wars and, in 1815, was commanding reserve forces at Brussels to protect that city were Napoleon to win the Battle of Waterloo.
 On 15 June, the night before the Battle of Quatre Bras, his wife held a ball for his fellow officers.
 The glittering occasion became famous as the Duchess of Richmond's ball and was immortalised by William Makepeace Thackeray in Vanity Fair and by Lord Byron in Childe Harold's Pilgrimage.

-An observer Quatre Bras the next day, then at Waterloo on 18 June, the Duke played no active part at either, his command being the defence of the city of Brussels.
+An observer at Quatre Bras the next day, then at Waterloo on 18 June, the Duke played no active part at either, his command being the defence of the city of Brussels.

 Governor-General of Canada

 In 1818 Richmond was appointed Governor-General of British North America.

 During the summer of 1819, whilst touring Upper and Lower Canada to inspect the planned route for the Rideau Canal, Richmond was bitten on the hand by a fox.
 The wound healed and the duke continued his tour, but soon the initial symptoms of hydrophobia reappeared, a clear sign of rabies: the virus developed rapidly, and he died on 28 August.
 Richmond's body was returned to Quebec City, where he was buried at the Cathedral of the Holy Trinity on 4 September.

 The night before his death, he slept at the "Masonic Arms", which was renamed the "Duke of Richmond Arms" to commemorate the visit.

 The family titles were inherited by his son Charles Gordon-Lennox, 5th Duke of Richmond and Lennox.